Sample Itinerary

 Udaipur

 Start your day with a guided morning tour of the City Palace and Jagdish Temple.
 Then, take in the charm of the old city with a combination of a walking tour and an exhilarating tuk-tuk ride.
 Wander the vibrant markets and witness artisans at work.
-Capture the essence of the streets with a unique photography session, where an artist hand-paints your digital photos against creative backgrounds.
-You are free to relax and unwind in the afternoon, then, as the sun sets, indulge in a scenic boat ride on Lake Pichola.
+Then, stroll along the lake at Gangaur Ghat and capture the essence of the streets with a unique photography session, where an artist hand-paints your digital photos against creative backgrounds.
+You are free to relax and unwind for the rest of the day.

 India: Colorful historic buildings and palaces line the edge of a calm lake in Udaipur, India, with a red boat floating on the water under a blue sky with scattered clouds.India: A person shapes a clay bowl on a pottery wheel, with both hands covered in wet clay.
 Several finished clay vessels are visible in the background.
 The scene suggests traditional pottery-making.India: A view of ornate yellow sandstone architecture of City Palace in Udaipur, India, with domed pavilions overlooking a sprawling cityscape under a clear blue sky.